 The gypsum discharged from the dewatering infrastructure will be dropped onto a collecting conveyor by means of bifurcated chutes.
 An online monitoring system installed within the gypsum production process will be utilised to assess gypsum quality.
-The collecting conveyor will take the gypsum to the transfer house where the gypsum will be transferred to one of two link conveyors feeding a series of gypsum conveyors.
+The collecting conveyor will take the gypsum to the transfer house where the gypsum will be transferred to one of two link conveyors feeding a series of gypsum conveyors or can be loaded directly onto trucks for small-scale offtake of gypsum by commercial offtakers.